myx0m0p/damn-vulnerable-defi/SOLUTIONS.md

 8. Puppet

    > Pretty easy solution, we just sell all our tokens (except 1 wei) to the Uniswap pool, this will shift the price significantly, then just borrow everything from the lending pool.
-We can do this in the smart contract, but its not really necessary.
+We can do this in the smart contract, but its not really necessary for this challenge.

 9. Puppet v2

+   > Same as above, but uses Uniswap V2, not sure maybe I'm doing something wrong?
+To make it clear, the solution just empties the pool and don't care about ETH balance, we could optimize the math and make it way more efficient to keep our ether :) Also, in the real world you should put all this logic into the smart contract, so noone could frontrun you, this also applies to the previous challenge.

 10. Free rider